andurill/ACCESS-Pipeline/README.md

 ![Build Status](https://travis-ci.com/mskcc/ACCESS-Pipeline.svg?token=7e9uBYr6xqTkAeLnyoYR&branch=master)

+# Note: This branch is discontinued and no longer maintained.
+It is archived and is for reference only.
+Please use dmp_prod/master.

 # Getting Started

 Disclaimer: Running the pipeline depends on installation of certain dependencies.
 Moving to docker containers is the long term solution for this.
 For now these tools must be previously installed: